rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 >Date of publication: <CITE>[1785]</CITE>
 >Note on publication statement: <CITE>Date from advertisements and reviews in the summer of 1785</CITE>

-<a name="5.23.33.2">5.23.33.2</a> If the preferred source of information bears a prominent date that does not clearly represent the date of publication, either transcribe it as part of the [Title](/DCRMR/title/) or the [Statement of responsibility](/DCRMR/sor/) elements or give it in a [Note on manifestation](/DCRMR/additional-notes/Note-on-manifestation/) (see [9.3.36.1](/DCRMR/additional-notes/Note-on-manifestation/#9.3.36.1)).
+<a name="5.23.33.2">5.23.33.2</a>  If the preferred source of information does not clearly bear a date of publication, but does bear another prominent date, either transcribe that date as part of the [Title](/DCRMR/title/) or the [Statement of responsibility](/DCRMR/sor/) elements or give it in a [Note on manifestation](/DCRMR/additional-notes/Note-on-manifestation/) (see [9.3.36.1](/DCRMR/additional-notes/Note-on-manifestation/#9.3.36.1)).

 >Example:
 >Date of publication: <CITE>[1814?]</CITE>